Scheduling Resources

 Summer School

-- No summer school on Thursday, June 19 or Friday, July 4
+NOTE: No summer school on Friday, June 19, and Friday, July 3.

 - Students must use their CENTERVILLE GOOGLE ACCOUNT to register for classes.

-- Download the Non-CCS Student Summer School Registration Form.
-Course descriptions for summer school classes can be found in the Summer School Information Packet linked above.
+- Download the Non-CCS Student Summer School Registration Packet.
+See Summer School Information Packet for course information and tuition fees.

-- Complete all three forms and return with your payment to the Centerville High School West Unit Office beginning Wednesday, March 5.
-PACKETS WILL NOT BE ACCEPTED PRIOR TO MARCH 5.
+- Complete all three forms and return with your payment (check made out to the Centerville High School) to the West Unit Office beginning Monday, March 9, 2026.
+FORMS WILL NOT BE ACCEPTED PRIOR TO MARCH 9.